Psychoactive cactus: See also

-Ethnic Use
+Traditional and Indigenous uses

 Several world regions have historically used psychoactive cacti for their properties, particularly Indigenous peoples from North America and South America, such as in Mexico and the Andes region.

-For this purpose (which includes commercial harvesting) cacti plants are specifically grown in the millions.
+Archaeological studies have found evidence of use going back two thousand years.
+In 2022, the Peruvian Ministry of Culture declared the traditional use of San Pedro cactus in northern Peru as cultural heritage.
 Lophophora williamsii (peyote) is used by the Native American Church (aka Peyotism).